 The best way to visit Lake would be by car.
 Excursions to Skadar Lake, sold in travel agencies in coastal cities of Montenegro do not show the real beauty of the lake.
 A lot of tours are short, guides do not go into details or tell stories about local life.
 And there are many settlements around the reservoir and a lot of interesting facts to learn.

 The gate to Skadar Lake is the village of Virpazar.
 It is the most touristy place on the lake.
-Expect to pay 4 euro per person for the ticket to National Park.
+Expect to pay 4 euros per person for the ticket to National Park.
 Technically, it is just a village but some smarties make money on tourists charging a fee for the “entrance”.
 In Virpazar village, you can rent a kayak (for additional payment), go to the restaurant, and climb the Besac castle.
 On the way back to Kotor (or another city) you can leave through the Sozina paid tunnel (2.5 euros) or along the mountain serpentine, going down to the city of Petrovac.
 And then from Petrovac through Becici and Budva to Kotor.

 Godinje village is a lesser-visited and known village on Skadar lake, even though it’s only 10 minutes away from Virpazar.
 It is famous for its wineries and beautiful scenery.
 I recommend stopping at Winery Garnet to taste great wine and national cuisine, for example, fish from Skadar Lake or home-made goat cheese.
-The owner Mishko can show you his winery and rent rowing or motorboat.
+The owner Mishko can show you his winery and rent a rowing or motorboat.

 Note: in August, the water blooms, so you may get wrong impressions about this place.
 The ideal time for visiting is May through June.

 The entrance to the reserve is 4 euros per person.

 How to get there: by car and then take a boat tour in Virpazar (about 25 euros).
 Another option is to take a one-day excursion.
 But there are not many tours from Kotor, most depart only from Budva or Podgorica.
 And the tour usually includes a boat trip.

 Lipa Cave and Rijeka Crnojevica